 You’re ready to punch!

-Let’s start with the basics.
+Let’s start with the basic punching technique.
 First, position your punch needle on your fabric with the open side facing in the direction you’re going to be punching.

 Press the punch needle all the way down through the fabric.
 Try to keep your punch needle fairly straight up and down.